sisundin/Prototyp_Kodtest/README.md

 You are good to go! :)

-The server file can be found at ./Prototyp_Kodtest/backend/server/index.js
+The server file can be found at: **./Prototyp_Kodtest/backend/server/index.js**

-Frontend files can be found by starting at ./Prototyp_Kodtest/file-manager/src/App.js
+Frontend files can be found by starting at: **./Prototyp_Kodtest/file-manager/src/App.js**